aliboy08/vite-wp-old/README.md

 ```

-Add sample codes to your theme functions.php
+Add sample codes to your theme functions
 ```
 include_once 'vite-wp/vite-for-wp.php';
 use FF\Vite;